AdobeDocs/workfront.en/help/manage-work/issues/manage-issues/create-issues.md

 # Create issues

 While working on a project, you might discover that unexpected events arise.
 You can log those unexpected events as issues for a particular project or of a task.
 Users with the appropriate access can view and monitor the status of issues as the project or the task progresses to completion, eliminating the need for lengthy email chains or status meetings.
-Unlike tasks, which are planned events, issues represent unplanned work items in `Adobe Workfront`.
+Unlike tasks, which are planned events, issues represent unplanned work items in Adobe Workfront.

 You can also add issues to projects as requests.&nbsp;For information, see [Create and submit Adobe Workfront requests](../../../manage-work/requests/create-requests/create-submit-requests.md).

 >[!TIP]
 >
->"Issues" and "requests" are used interchangeably in `Workfront`.
+>"Issues" and "requests" are used interchangeably in Workfront.
 You can record issues on both projects and tasks to indicate unforeseen work that needs to be addressed.
 You can also submit requests which are recorded as issues on a project designated as a Request Queue.

 ## Access requirements